JustBoolean/AutomationFramework/README.md

 For a detailed html report with cucumber-reporting (found in target/cucumber-reports) run using maven command "mvn verify test" in cmd prompt in directory.

 Compatible with jenkins.

+### Details
+Pings google books api using Get method, we can search their volumes using a keyword and then recieve a list of books, we can then also learn more about a specific book given a volume_id from said list.